bloominghowl/30-Days-of-CSS-Designs/README.md

 # 30-Days-of-CSS-Designs

 Welcome to the 30 Days of CSS Designs!
-This is a 30-day challenge where we create a different webpage design each day related to a different industry.
+This is a 30-day challenge where I create a different webpage design each day related to a different industry.
 The complexity of the designs will increase as the days progress.

 ## Project Overview

-The goal of this project is to improve your CSS skills by building complex and beautiful webpage designs.
-Each day, you'll focus on a different aspect of CSS and web design, and by the end of the 30 days, you'll have a wide range of designs in your portfolio.
+The goal of this project is to improve my CSS skills by building complex and beautiful webpage designs.
+Each day, I'll focus on a different aspect of CSS and web design, and by the end of the 30 days, I'll have a wide range of designs in my portfolio.

 ## How It Works